How to define which Sender ID is sent to the recipients of your SMS

 These senders are invalid

-- ZahnarztpraxisMustermann - Sender is too long (max.
+- DentalOfficeMustermann - Sender is too long (max.
 11 characters)

 - Sender$123 - Invalid special characters in sender

 Our system automatically replaces invalid or missing sender IDs.
-If you do not specify a sender, the default sender setting from your account will be used, if any.
+If you do not specify a sender, the default sender setting from your account will be used, if you set one.

 Invalid or missing senders will automatically be replaced by SMS.
-If you receive SMS messages with the sender SMS, please correct your sender according to the above specifications.
+If you receive SMS messages with the sender SMS, please correct your sender according to the specifications shown above.

-You can, for example, enter the sender directly in the corresponding field in the Webapp or select it from the list of defaults:
+You can enter the sender directly in the corresponding field in the Webapp or select it from the list of defaults: